avaranovich/megal/README.md

 # Preparations

-Run this command:
+Go to eclipse folder :

-     make download
+     mvn test

-This will download the ANTLR JAR which is needed for the MegaL parser.
+This will download all the dependencies, compile the project and run all unit tests.